ezra45/me/README.md

 # Personal site
 To be constantly updated.
-Click [here](https://a01-personal-portfolio-ezra45.vercel.app/) to check it out!
+Click <a href="https://a01-personal-portfolio-ezra45.vercel.app/" target="_blank" rel="noreferrer">here</a> to check it out!